Taking Responsibility for our impact. We will Respect & care for People and the Environment.

 - There could be options for a mini wind turbine.

-- Introduce John Muir Award (‘Discover / Explore / Conserve / Share.’) for Primary school groups on a weeklong residential.
+- Introduce the John Muir Award (Discover / Explore / Conserve / Share.) for Primary school groups on a week long residentials.

 - Look into Accreditation – Carbon Trust Standard, Energy Savings Opportunity Scheme (ESOS), Food for Life (Soil Association), Green Dragon Environmental Standard, Green Key Wales, Green Tourism Standard.
 This will help is look into detail our current environmental policy.